warunatrivet/uwazi_test/Edit-your-site-information.md

 ![](https://github.com/huridocs/uwazi/blob/quincywiele-patch-2/Private%20Instance.png)

-# Landing page
+By activating this option, your information will not be crawled by search engines, and users will be prompted with a login screen when trying to access your documents or entities.

+## Set your landing page

 The landing page is the first thing users will see when visiting your Uwazi instance.
 By default, your landing page is the Library, without any filter applied and a list with all documents and entities.

-However you can use any page from your Uwazi instance as a landing page, just copying and pasting the URL on the text box below custom page.
+However, you can use any page from your Uwazi instance as a landing page by copying and pasting the URL on the text box below the custom page.
 These are some examples:

-- A [static page](https://github.com/huridocs/uwazi/wiki/Create-pages): `/page/dicxg0oagy3xgr7ixef80k9`
-- A [library query](https://github.com/huridocs/uwazi/wiki/Filter): `/library/?searchTerm=test`
+* A static page: /page/dicxg0oagy3xgr7ixef80k9
+* A library query: /library/?searchTerm=test
-- A document or entity: `/document/4y9i99fadjp833di` `/entity/9htbkgpkyy7j5rk9`
+* A document or entity: /document/4y9i99fadjp833di /entity/9htbkgpkyy7j5rk9

-Always use URLs relative to your site, starting with / and skipping the `https://yoursite.com`.
+Always use URLs relative to your site, starting with / and skipping the https://yoursite.com.

 # Advanced settings